DetectiveStrings/detectivestrings.github.io/_posts/ASCWG/2021-10-10-Dive_DEEEEP.md

 Files : Challenge cinatins 2 vresions for windows 7 and 10 , each version conatins 2 files , .sys & .exe .

 # Note
-BSOD is kind of hint on the challenge, to find the kernel function which changes in the shared memory with usermod, during the competition I asked the players to do the step which will cause BSOD (%50 to see their reaction, %50 to give them the hint)
+BSOD is kind of hint on the challenge, to find the kernel function which changes in the shared memory with usermod, during the competition I asked the players to do the step which will cause BSOD (%50 to see my friends reaction, %50 to give them the hint)

 i will not follow this path on this writeup , ill do the basec steps to follow driver entery